techwriter-pl/techwriter-pl.github.io/blog/soap-rocznica/index.md

 Była to ostatnia odsłona konferencji jaka dotychczas miała miejsce.

-W tej edycji Paulina Dygoń, współzałożycielka i inicjatorka pierwszej edycji, po raz pierwszy w historii soap! wzięła do ręki mikrofon i przedstawiła temat "Why a PM is like a DJ".
+Tym razem Paulina Dygoń, współzałożycielka i inicjatorka pierwszej edycji, po raz pierwszy w historii soap! wzięła do ręki mikrofon i przedstawiła swój temat "Why a PM is like a DJ".

 ### soap! box